jozzdart/exui/README.md

   </a>
 </p>

-> **Accelerate your Flutter UI development — without compromising clarity.** > `exui` helps you build clean, maintainable UIs faster, with no wrappers and zero boilerplate.
+> **Accelerate your Flutter UI development, without compromising clarity.**
+> `exui` helps you build clean, maintainable UIs faster, with no wrappers and zero boilerplate.

 **`exui`** is a lightweight, zero-dependency extension library for Flutter that enhances your UI code with expressive, chainable utilities.
 It streamlines common layout and styling patterns using pure Dart and Flutter, no reliance on Material, Cupertino, or third-party frameworks.

-Designed to work seamlessly in any project, `exui` makes your widget code more concise, readable, and efficient — all while keeping full control over your widget tree.
+Designed to work seamlessly in any project, `exui` makes your widget code more concise, readable, and efficient, all while keeping full control over your widget tree.

 ### ✅ Features